-Emergency medical care and be expensive and can often require frequent follow-up.
+Emergency medical care and be expensive and can often require frequent follow-ups.
 Insurance companies might try to settle a dog bite claim quickly in order to avoid the ongoing expense related to extended care.

 By working with an attorney, clients may receive a full regimen of treatment without feeling pressured.

-Dog bite victims should seek immediate medical care for their injuries; the obvious open wounds, bite marks, bruises and scratching.
+Dog bite victims should seek immediate medical care for their injuries; the obvious open wounds, bite marks, bruises, and scratching.
 But less obvious is the mental anguish that can leave a victim traumatized.

 Survivors of dog attacks can develop a heightened sense of fear when in the presence of animals, up to and including panic attacks and flashbacks.
-Children, who have had less time to develop a positive association with dogs, are especially susceptible and might require counseling with a trained professional.
+Children, who have had less time to develop a positive association with dogs, are especially susceptible and might require counseling by a trained professional.

 When appropriate, our attorneys will make psychological pain part of a dog bite injury claim.
 By doing so, we ensure that our clients are fully compensated by the insurance company for all injuries, not just the obvious ones.